Carol Counts Likens, PhD, PT, MBA, Program Director

 The DPT program at the UTHSC is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia, 22314; telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org.
 CAPTE does not accredit transitional or post-professional programs.

-- A baccalaureate degree and all prerequisite courses must be completed prior to enrollment.
+- A baccalaureate degree and all prerequisite courses must be completed prior to enrollment, with a minimum cumulative grade point average of 3.0 on a 4.00 scale.
 Grades of “D” in required courses are not acceptable.

 - If a required course is repeated, both grades are calculated into the cumulative GPA, but the credit hours assigned to the course may be counted only once in fulfilling the required number of hours.

 - Credit hours earned for non-theory courses in physical education, music, and military science are not accepted in fulfillment of prerequisite hours or as elective hours.

 - Courses completed in a PTA program may not be used in fulfillment of any science course required for admission to the UTHSC physical therapy program.
 Selected coursework completed in a PTA program may be accepted in partial fulfillment of the required number of elective hours.

 - Transcripts from foreign education institutions are not considered.

 - The following 19 hours of prerequisite courses must be completed and reported on official transcripts before an application for admission will be considered: Biology including laboratory (4 sem cr hrs), Chemistry I including laboratory (4 sem cr hrs), Physics I including laboratory (4 sem cr hrs), Anatomy and Physiology I including laboratory (4 sem cr hrs), and Psychology (3 sem cr hrs).